mpirrall/pytorch-neural-network-tutorial-using-MNIST/README.md

 This tutorial will cover creating a custom Pytorch Dataset with the MNIST dataset and using it to train a basic feedforward neural network in Pytorch.
 There will be four main parts: extracting the MNIST data into a useable form, creating the neural network itself, training the network, and, lastly, testing it.

 This tutorial was created to be in-depth enough that even people with very little experience could understand it.
 Many tutorial focus on *what* they did, not *why* they did it.
 I try to delve more deeply into the *why* aspect, but due to that the tutorial is a little lengthy.
 I will generally put my code at the beginning of each section, so if you feel you understand it, feel free not to read the more in-depth line by line explanations unless you feel you need them.
+When doing a tutorial I'd rather err on the side of overexplaining than not.

 ## Introduction